jgillick/react-native-a11y-slider/README.md

 # React Native Accessible Slider

-A slider that supports assistive devices like screen readers.
+A slider that supports assistive devices, like screen readers, out of the box.

 The slider can be setup to either have a single value or define a two value range (min/max).